LambdaTest/documentation/docs/katalon-integration.md

 2. How can we record interactions using Katalon Record Mobile and create Automation Scripts.
 3. Executing Katalon Scripts using LambdaTest’s real device cloud.

-## Pre-requisites for Getting Started
+## Prerequisites for Getting Started

 ---